 There are a number of medications which have been approved for the treatment of alcohol addiction.
 Some of these include acamprosate, disulfiram and naltrexone.
 Some of these drugs can stabilize the chemistry of the brain in a manner that will reduce alcohol dependence, while others prevent the destruction of acetaldehyde, which is a chemical the body creates whenever it processes ethanol.
 The good news is that there are a plethora of treatments available for alcohol addiction.
 The rehab option you select should be based on your preferences, resources and needs.

-Contact us at New Life Addiction Treatment Center today so that you can receive an obligation-free orientation on alcohol rehab.
+Contact us at NeuroPsychiatric Addiction Clinic today so that you can receive an obligation-free orientation on alcohol rehab.